yangit/flactyl/README.md

 ## ZMK-config

-You can take a base config for this shield [here](https://github.com/yangit/zmk-config-flactyl/)
+You can take a basic config for this shield [here](https://github.com/yangit/zmk-config-flactyl/)

 ## Structure of this repo